pancake

 An educational game for toddlers that helps to develop sequence skills.
 In a fun, relay-style competition, players flip over cards and race to complete the stack of pancakes as displayed.

 Kids who love hotcakes will enjoy learning everything they can about their favorite breakfast food.
-Children's books about pancakes are fun to add to the reading list for little foodies.
+Children's books about pancakesare fun to add to the story time for little foodies.
 Served piping hot and topped with syrup, these piles of goodness are the perfect start to every day.
 Ever versatile, they can be enjoyed as a delicious dessert drizzled in chocolate sauce and a dollop of whipped cream.
+Continue reading to learn about the history of pancakes, how many Americans consume every year, all the different varieties, and more information to tempt the taste buds.

-(1) People who live in the south eat more pancakes than anywhere else in the United States.
+(1) People who live in the south eat more than anywhere else in the United States.

 (2) Aunt Jemima was first sold in stores in the late 1800s.